Our committee features individuals from all walks of life, from Students to Accountants;

 As well as regularly taking part in many local and national demonstrations, James has been a long-standing campaigner for Social Justice, better town planning, and transparent government.

-James is also the party's Press Officer and Communications Officer.
+James is also the party's Press Officer.

 Simon originally comes from Sheffield where he was an active Green campaigner for many years.